 How is Cannabidiol Different from Marijuana?

 Cannabidiol or CBD is one of the main components of cannabis.
 CBD can be derived from the hemp plant or marijuana.
 Of course, many associate Cannabidiol with marijuana, yet the good news is that it doesn’t cause the feeling of being ‘high.’
 But who says or ensures that CBD is not something that causes the high feeling?
 Who is behind the idea that gives a negative answer to the main question, ‘is CBD oil addictive?’
-WHO (World Health Organization) is an institution that gives a simple answer, stating that CBD doesn’t have an effect on addiction or dependence.
+WHO (World Health Organization) is an institution that gives a simple answer, stating that CBD is not addictive and doesn’t form a dependence.

-Unlike marijuana, CBD derived from hemp is legal in the US.
-Legalization is one of the proofs making it clear that CBD has no addictive consequences.
+Unlike marijuana, effects of CBD derived from hemp is legal in the US.
+Legalization is one of the proofs making it clear that CBD is not addictive.
 So, is CBD addictive?
 Definitely, it’s not, as even FDA has made it easy to consume CBD, and thus if you still think that CBD oil and other products may make you ‘high’ or an addict, calm down because there’s no such danger.

 The most interesting thing about CBD is that it can be used not only for recreational purposes, but it’s also known to have a great range of positive effects, quite critical in well-being, to be discussed later.
 CBD has become a spotlight since this chemical found in cannabis has so many hidden features to be discovered.